keithrbennett/wifiwand/README.md

 #### Interactive Shell Commands

 When in shell mode, commands generally return the target object (e.g. the array of available networks) rather than outputting a nicely formatted string.
-This may result in the shell outputting that returned value in an ugly way.
+This is intentional, so that you can compose expressions and in general have maximum flexibility.
+The result may be that `pry` displays that returned value in an ugly way.

 If you don't need the return value but just want to display the value nicely, you can use the `fancy_puts` method to output it nicely.
 An alias `fp` has been